OWASP/wrongsecrets/azure/README.md

 terraform apply
 ```

 The storage account name should be in the output.
-Please use that to configure the terraform backend in `main.tf`.
+Please use that to configure the terraform backend in `main.tf` by uncommenting the part on the `backend "azurerm"`.

 ### WrongSecrets

 1. Set either a new resource group or use an existing resource group in `main.tf` (it defaults to the existing `OWASP-Projects` resource group).
 Note that you'll need to find/replace references to "data.azurerm_resource_group.default" to "arurerm_resource_group.default" if you want to create a new one.
 2. check whether you have the right project by doing `az account show` (after `az login`).
+Want to set the project as your default?
+Use `az account set --subscription  <.id here>`.
 3. If not yet enabled, register the required services for the subscription, run:
     - `az provider register --namespace Microsoft.ContainerService`
     - `az provider register --namespace Microsoft.KeyVault`